- When the OS is unable to update Windows Defender, you'll get the Protection definition update failed error message.

 - Check the Temporary files box and click OK to clean them completely.

-- Now, boot into a Safe mode and navigate to C:\Windows\Software Distribution and delete the content in the folder.
+- Now, boot into Safe mode and navigate to the following path and delete the content in the folder:

-- Restart your PC and look for changes in Defender behavior.
+- Restart your PC and look for changes in Defender’s behavior.

 After this, just restart your PC and make sure that it is connected to the internet.
 Windows Defender should do the rest.

 2. Restart the Windows Defender service

-- Press Windows + R to summon the Run command line.
+- Press the Windows Key + R to open the Run command line.

 - Type services.msc and press Enter.